dima-mykhalishyn/sim_test_project/README.md

 ## Project Requirements:

-Your goal will be to create a skeleton of a resilient user catalog service and test client.
-This service provides a REST interface that allows to PUT and GET users.
-A user consists of a username, a first name and a last name.

 > Your goal will be to create a skeleton of a resilient user catalog service and test client.
 This service provides a REST interface that allows to PUT and GET users.
 A user consists of a username, a first name and a last name.

 > Your task is to also write a command-line program that runs over a relatively long time (say, 5 minutes) doing some predefined set of operations (like, adding a number of users, then retrieving them, etc.).